 Also Read: Rare Half Dollar Coins to Look For

-The 2018 Kennedy Half Dollar series produced several notable error varieties that have attracted significant collector attention.
-From die preparation mishaps to striking anomalies, these errors span across all mint facilities and coin types, creating unique opportunities for collectors seeking unusual examples of this already special high-relief commemorative year.
+The 2018 Kennedy Half Dollar series produced several notable error varieties that attract collector attention.
+From die preparation mishaps to striking anomalies, these errors span multiple mint facilities and coin types — creating unique opportunities among this already historically significant year.

 1. Light Finish Error (2018-S Silver Reverse Proof)

 Rare 2018 Kennedy half dollars struck significantly off-center create dramatic visual errors with partial designs and blank planchet areas visible.
-The high-relief design makes these particularly striking, as the deep dimensional details create strong contrast against the unstruck areas.
+Most documented off-center 2018 examples range from 5–15% displacement.

 Where to Sell Your 2018 Half Dollar?